Understanding changes to AML/CTF obligations and the Privacy Act for reporting entities

 Those reporting entities involved in value transfer chains should conduct a thorough review of current systems and processes to identify areas that need modification and then implement a phased approach to integration, starting with high-priority areas.

-The revised AML/CTF Act introduces new civil penalty provisions in relation to value transfer chains, including an intermediary or beneficiary institution who fails to monitor whether they have received the information specified in the AML/CTF Rules in relation to the transfer of value.
+The amended AML/CTF Act introduces new civil penalty provisions in relation to value transfer chains, including an intermediary or beneficiary institution who fails to monitor whether they have received the information specified in the AML/CTF Rules in relation to the transfer of value.

-Although the new AML/CTF requirements won't be enforced until 2026, it is vital to start planning and preparing for compliance with the revised AML/CTF requirements now.
+Although the new AML/CTF requirements won't be enforced until April 2026 for existing entities and July 2026 for new entities, it is vital to start planning and preparing for compliance with the revised AML/CTF requirements now.

 With a short lead time to compliance and limited AML/CTF experts across Australia, demand will only continue to increase as the compliance date approaches.